-Princeton is actively engaged in efforts related to the impacts of coronavirus.
+Princeton is engaged in efforts to respond to the impacts of coronavirus.
 Our top priority is to support the health and well-being of our community as we continue to advance our teaching and research mission.
-For the most up-to-date information, refer to the University's Coronavirus Information website.

 This is an exceptionally stressful time, so do not hesitate to make use of the resources below.
 For additional information related to benefits, learning opportunities, and time off during the pandemic, refer to: